sbutalla/FloridaTech_CMS_baposter_template/README.md

 # Florida Tech/CMS `baposter` LaTeX template
 The original baposter class (Version 1) was created by Brian Amberg (baposter@brian-amberg.de).
-LaTeX template for a conference poster presentation made by Stephen D. Butalla (Version 0, 2021/10/03).
+LaTeX template for a conference poster presentation with Florida Tech and CMS Collaboration affiliation made by Stephen D. Butalla (stephen.butalla@cern.ch).
+Version 0, 2021/10/03.

 If you want modify and/or distribute the class/template, please refer to the [CC BY-NC-SA 3.0 license](http://creativecommons.org/licenses/by-nc-sa/3.0/).

 # Quick TeX formatting tips